OIRT/Course-Data/docs/deploy.md

 ## Initial Setup

-To initially setup the server (or to clean everything out and start fresh), execute the `bootstrap` command:
+To initially setup the remote server (or to clean everything out and start fresh), execute the `bootstrap` command:

     fab production bootstrap